NicoKiaru/BDVSlicer/README.md

+[Obsolete : see repo bigdataviewer-biop-tools instead, which contains an improved command]

 ImageJ2 command which returns an ImgPlus object from a BigDataViewer instance.

 BDVSliceToImgPlus takes the current view and returns an ImagePlus image.